 Annual inflation was 94.51% at the end of 2022.
-The Russia-Ukraine war. which began immediately after the pandemic, increased commodity costs, particularly oil, freight prices, and exchange rates, and eventually created such a high inflation figure in 2022.
+The Russia-Ukraine war, which began immediately after the pandemic, increased commodity costs, particularly oil, freight prices, and exchange rates, and eventually created such a high inflation figure in 2022.
+High inflation continued in 2023 and the year closed with 83.63% inflation.

-When we look at the annual change in the key goods groups in NC at the end of 2022, the largest increase was in entertainment and culture with 210.92%, and Restaurants and Hotels with 132.01%.
-Following these two commodities are housing, water, electricity, gas, and other fuels (105.96%) food, and non-alcoholic beverages (98.73%).
-Communication and education had the lowest annual change, at 19.85% and 54.04%, respectively.
+When we look at the annual change in the key goods groups in NC at the end of 2023, the largest increase was in Education with %116,63 and Restaurants and Hotels with 111,95%.
+Following these two commodities are Communication (%111,93) and Health (%96,09).
+Food and soft drinks, and Alcoholic beverages and tobacco had the lowest annual change, at 64,35% and 69,24%, respectively.